 William joined Watsi on November 1st, 2021.
-Seven months ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+11 other people also joined Watsi on that day!
 William's most recent donation supported Glory, a 16-year-old aspiring newscaster from Tanzania, to fund surgery so she can use her hand again.

 William has funded healthcare for 7 patients in 6 countries.